-Outstanding Caseworker: Karla Adams
+Outstanding Caseworker: Anna Wood

 AdoptUSKids authors include experts in child welfare, communications, evaluation, and/or technology from across the United States.
 Together, they drive the AdoptUSKids project, as it supports foster and adoptive families, raises awareness about the nationwide need for more of these families, and provides resources to child welfare systems and professionals.